optimobile/coai-dashboard/docs/SDK_INTEGRATION.md

 ### 1. Get Your API Key

-1. Log into your COAI dashboard
+1. Log into your CSOAI dashboard
 2. Navigate to **API Keys** in the sidebar
 3. Click **Generate New Key**
 4. Select your tier (Free/Pro/Enterprise)